echarvel3/ReSkmer/README.md

 jellyfish histo -h 1000000  assembly_counts.jf > assembly_counts.hist

 ```
-Alternatively, ReSkmer can also be run reference-free by using Respect to obtain a per-sample estimate of repeat spectra.
+Alternatively, ReSkmer can also be run reference-free by using [Respect][11] to obtain a per-sample estimate of repeat spectra.
 To use this method, input a tab-separated *.txt* file with the first column mapping to each sample, the middle columns containing the estimated repeat spectrum, and finally Respect's estimate of genome length.
 ```
 sample           r1         r2        r3       r49   r50    genome_length
 sample_1.hist    86843291   3173580   680110   751   2638   102390833